tinkei/tinkei/README.md

 ### Hi there 👋

 Not much to see here as I mostly work on proprietary software:
-MEAN stack, Android native, sentiment analysis and trading signal on K8s, HPC code in finite element exterior calculus... you name it.
+MEAN stack, Android native, sentiment analysis and trading signal deployed to K8s, HPC code in finite element exterior calculus... you name it.

 But you can't see it.

-### ...
-Bye 👋
+### ... bye 👋

 <!--
 **tinkei/tinkei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.